 Note: We will strictly enforce our dress code.
 To avoid being required to mail additional clothing to your child at camp, we ask that parents supervise packing and make sure that no inappropriate clothing items are brought to camp.

-Contact Outside of Camp
+Communication Outside of Camp

 We are unable to monitor communication between campers and between our campers and staff outside of camp.
 However, we ask that you report any inappropriate outside communication or behavior to us so that we can determine if a camper or staff member should be welcome back into our community.

-It is essential that you communicate to your children that any hurtful or inappropriate communication between campers or behavior by campers outside of camp (including bullying, sexting, or any unsafe behaviors that are harmful to themselves or others), may result in them not being allowed to return to GAC.
+It is essential that you communicate to your children that any hurtful or inappropriate communication between campers or behavior by campers outside of camp (including bullying, sexting, or any unsafe behaviors that are harmful to themselves or others) may result in them not being allowed to return to GAC.

 Dismissal From Camp